Skip to main content

 My first book Down By The Bay: San Francisco’s History Between The Tides (University of California Press) investigates how Native American, Mexican, and American societies used and changed a remarkable natural and urban space, the San Francisco Bay and Delta.

 I am also interested in the causes and consequences of urban and suburban patterns of living, in using digital tools to analyze and map historical sources, in the history of agricultural technologies and the history of disease both as a physical reality and as a source of fear and spur to policy.
 Other projects include a a public science effort on the history and dispersal of sourdough.
-I was just the second member of my department to be named a University Faculty Scholar.

 I am a recipient of the Lonnie and Carol Poole Award for excellence in teaching, the College of Humanities and Sciences teaching award and was named to the Academy of Outstanding Teachers at N.C.
 State University.